-An effective safety and health training program is one the best ways that contractor can improve their overall safety and health management program for workers of all experience levels especially those new to the construction industry.
+An effective safety and health training program is one of the best ways that a contractor can improve their overall safety and health management program for workers of all experience levels especially those new to the construction industry.
 Research shows that this particular group of workers has a higher rate of injuries and illnesses than more experienced workers.
 Over the past several years, AGC has developed training materials for contractors covering a wide ranges of topics.
 These resources are available below for download and use to enhance, or supplement, your current training offerings.

 Thirteen Tips for Improving Safety

 After making significant progress in reducing the total number of construction fatalities from a record high of 1,239 in 2006 to a record low of 738 in 2011, the total number of construction fatalities has once again begun to increase.
 The Bureau of Labor Statistics reported that 874 construction workers – residential and commercial – died in 2014.
 So we are urging all firms, regardless of their size, to take the following 13 steps to further improve workplace safety with a special focus on making sure the growing number of new and relatively inexperienced workers joining many firms have the training needed to protect themselves and their co-workers.
 Click here to download the thirteen tips.

 Fall Protection Training in the Construction Industry

 Consistently, 34-39% of construction fatalities are from falls.
 Each year, falls account for the greatest number of fatalities in the construction industry, especially with small businesses.
 On average, nearly 400 workers are killed and more than 100,000 are injured as a result of falls in the construction industry each year.
 To assist with training on fall protection we have provided each module for download below.